Ian Harvey Ian Harvey

 Ian started writing serious reference material in the 1990's—think business wisdom, tech jargon, and the kind of stuff that makes you sound clever at dinner parties.
 But these days, he's swapped spreadsheets for short stories, travel logs, and compilations of things he probably should’ve kept to himself.
 You’ll find them all here in this very store.
 If you’re after the musings of a nondescript Antipodean with a foggy memory and just enough brainpower to operate a kettle, you’re in luck—Ian's books are entertaining, occasionally enlightening, and 100% typo-tested (by someone else, hopefully).
 But if you were hoping to dine at the intellectual table of a world-renowned Austrian psychologist... well, Ian can fake the accent.
 Check out his stuff—you might laugh, learn, or at the very least, wonder how it ever got published.

-by Ian M Harvey
+More Books by Ian Harvey

 How the emergent cyclical double helix model of adult human bio psycho-social behaviour juxtaposes with new age thinking